filipecn/filipecn.github.io/_portfolio/ponos.md

 <img align="left" src="/images/poseidon.jpg" style="width:30%; padding : 10px; border-radius: 25px;">

 **Poseidon** provides tools for fluid simulation.
 The idea is to offer implementations of algorithms such as FLIP, MPM, etc. However, the development is in its early stages.
-I've been experimenting with libraries such as CUDA and OpenVDB here.
+I've been experimenting with libraries such as CUDA and [OpenVDB](https://www.openvdb.org) here.
 <br clear="left">

 <hr>

 <img align="right" src="/images/helios.jpg" style="width:30%; padding : 10px; border-radius: 25px;">

-**Helios**
+**Helios** concentrates my studies in offline rendering.
+My main reference is the [PBRT](https://www.pbrt.org) book, and helios is my own implementation of the book. however, there is a long way ahead and much work to do.

 <br clear="right">